edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/docker/php7-4_apache2-4_mariadb11-7-2-dev/README.txt

-This is a docker project containing the following elements:
+This is a DEVELOPMENT docker project containing the following elements:

     PHP 7.4.33
     PHPUNIT 7.5.20